buxtronix/mys-pro-mini/README.md

 A standard Arduino bootloader should be flashed, then you can upload any Arduino/Mysensors projects to the board.

-Note that if your programmer runs at 5v instead of 3.3v, you will need to upload the firmware before soldering on the radio board.
-Alternatively, break JP4 during the process.
-This is because the radio VCC is not 5v tolerant (however all other parts are).
+Note that your programmer needs to use 3.3v not 5v as the radio is only 3.3v tolerant on VCC.
+If your programmer is only 5v, you will need to upload the firmware before soldering on the radio board.
+Alternatively, break JP4 during programming to disconnect the radio VCC.
+All other components are 5v tolerant.

 # Copyright